 The 2002 switcheroo of the alternate and primary logos affected these jerseys as well.
 For the record (if you’re wanting to quote me for some reason on this), I prefer the crown jersey rather than the shield.
-It’s less complex, stand out more on the jersey and is probably the best logo the Kings have had (which is quite sad to be honest).
+It’s less complex, stands out more on the jersey and is probably the best logo the Kings have had. *blank stare*

-These jerseys are very similar to the third jerseys that were just talked about above, these jerseys come in a position above for a few minor reasons.
+These jerseys are very similar to the third jerseys that were placed 10th above, but these rise the rankings for a few minor reasons.
 The biggest thing is the striping is more consistent between the shoulder yokes, the sleeves and the bottom of the jerseys, and more minimalist than the third jerseys as well.

 But the other issues are still here: the “Los Angeles” along the bottom and the lack of white on the black jerseys.
 When the 2007 Reebok Edge jerseys are introduce, the team made the strange decision of eliminating the stripes along the bottom altogether and left just the text.
 It’s a bit more minimalist, but it’s getting rid of the wrong element.
 Then, they curved the text to fit the contours of the jersey, which is an even worse decision, as it makes the text look even more awkward and out-of-place.